Kepler Analytics Launches Ability To Measure Surrounding Store Traffic

 (MENAFN- GlobeNewsWire - Nasdaq) First-of-its kind metric enables retailers to understand their competitive position versus surrounding stores

-SUNRISE, Fla., Jan.
-11, 2024 (GLOBE NEWSWIRE) -- Kepler Analytics , the in-store traffic analytics provider that's challenging the way retailers think about people counting, introduced a new metric to its Exterior Traffic Toolkit today, Surrounding Active Shoppers.
+SUNRISE, Fla. , Jan.
+12, 2024 (GLOBE NEWSWIRE) -- Kepler Analytics , the in-store traffic analytics provider that's challenging the way retailers think about people counting, introduced a new metric to its Exterior Traffic Toolkit today, Surrounding Active Shoppers.
 The disruptive metric allows retailers to measure and grow their share of active shoppers headed into their stores compared to their competition.

 Surrounding Active Shoppers enables retailers to calculate their share of traffic in stores within a 150-foot radius.
 Retailers can understand the total traffic opportunity for the store and view how many shoppers are captured and converted into their stores relative to nearby competitors.
 When combined with other metrics in Kepler's Exterior Traffic Toolkit, including Passer-by Traffic and Shopfront Conversion, retailers have a clear picture of how they are attracting and converting potential shoppers.